HB9DTX/EDI2ODX/README.md

 >
 >*In case of TXT use TAB as separator.*

-an option is provided to indicate the mode (SSB or CW only) as an additional column

-It also generates statistics on the QSOs:
+If wanted, it can also generate statistics on the QSOs:
 - Density probability of the QSO amount over azimuth
 - Density probability of the QSB over azimuth
 - Display all the contacted station on a map